byte-physics/igortest/docu/sphinx/source/guided-tour.rst

 The test case function can be placed anywhere inside the main procedure file, but it can be considered good practice to separate test cases into a procedure file of their own.
 Such a separate procedure file that only contains test cases is called a :ref:`TestSuite`.
-A test suite should perform all the necessary tests for a unit.
+A test suite can for example perform all the necessary tests for a unit.

 .. _tour_execute:

-executing the test
+Executing the test
 ------------------

 To execute the test suite we use the :cpp:func:`RunTest` directive.
 It accepts